Influence in product spaces: Proof of Theorem

-The remainder of the proof conceals a version of the measure-space isomorphism theorem.
-In general terms the last states that, subject to certain assumptions, a measure space may be placed in correspondence with the Lebesgue space $\sL$.
-The theorem comes in two forms: (i) there is an isomorphism between the associated measure rings (see, for example, \cite[{\S}40]{Hal}), and (ii) there is a pointwise bijection between certain derived sample spaces (see, for example, \cite[Thm 4.7]{Pet}).
-Rather than appealing to a general theorem, we shall construct the required mappings in an explicit manner requiring no special consideration of the possible existence of atoms.
-This may be done either by repeated decimation of sub-intervals of $[0,1]$ (as in \cite[Sect.\ 2.2]{Rud}), or via a mapping to the Cantor set.
-We take the second route.
-See \cite[App.\ A]{jan10} for a discussion of measure-space isomorphisms.
+The remainder of the proof is based upon a concealed version of the measure-space isomorphism theorem.
+In general terms, this last states that (subject to appropriate) assumptions) a measure space may be placed in correspondence with the Lebesgue space $\sL$.
+There are two forms of the measure-space isomorphism theorem. \begin{letlist} \item There exists an isomorphism between the measure rings of the measure space and the Lebesgue space (see, for example, \cite[{\S}40]{Hal}). \item There exists a pointwise bijection between certain derived sample spaces (see, for example, \cite[Thm 4.7]{Pet}). \end{letlist}